lskatz/lyve-SET/README.md

 Usage
 -----
-    Usage: launch_set.pl -ref reference.fasta [-b bam/ -v vcf/ -t tmp/ -reads reads/ -m msa/] Where parameters with a / are directories
+    Usage: launch_set.pl -ref reference.fasta [-b bam/ -v vcf/ -t tmp/ -reads reads/ -m msa/ -asm asm/] Where parameters with a / are directories
-      -r where fastq and fastq.gz files are located
-      -b where to put bams
+    -reads    readsdir/       where fastq and fastq.gz files are located -bam      bamdir/         where to put bams
-      -v where to put vcfs
+    -vcf      vcfdir/         where to put vcfs
-      --msadir multiple sequence alignment and tree files (final output) -numcpus number of cpus
+    --tmpdir  tmpdir/         tmp/ Where to put temporary files --msadir  msadir/         multiple sequence alignment and tree files (final output) -asm      asmdir/         directory of assemblies.
+Copy or symlink the reference genome assembly to use it if it is not already in the raw reads directory
-      -numnodes maximum number of nodes
-      -w working directory where qsub commands can be stored.
-Default: CWD -a allowed flanking distance in bp.
+    -all      0               allowed flanking distance in bp.
 Nucleotides this close together cannot be considered as high-quality.
+      NOTE: Set -all to 'auto' to let SET determine this distance using snpDistribution.pl

+    SKIP CERTAIN STEPS
+    --noclean to not clean reads before mapping (faster, but you need to have clean reads to start with; removes the requirement for CG-Pipeline)
     --nomsa to not make a multiple sequence alignment --notrees to not make phylogenies
+    MODULES
+    --mapper       smalt             Which mapper?
+Choices: smalt, snap --snpcaller    freebayes         Which SNP caller?
+Choices: freebayes, callsam --msa-creation lyve-set          Which method of making the multiple sequence alignment? lyve-set, lyve-set-lowmem (unvalidated)
+    SCHEDULER AND MULTITHREADING OPTIONS
+    --queue     all.q         The default queue to use.
-      -q '-q long.q' extra options to pass to qsub.
-This is not sanitized.
+    --qsubxopts '-N lyve-set' extra options to pass to qsub.
+This is not sanitized; internal options might overwrite yours.
-      --noclean to not clean reads before mapping (faster, but you need to have clean reads to start with) Lyve-SET is modular and so the individual scripts can be run too.
-For example, you can run launch\_smalt.pl or launch\_snap.pl to run mapping alone; however, indexing the reference fasta takes place in launch_set.pl.
-To get usage help on any of these scripts, run the script with no options.
+    --numnodes  20  maximum number of nodes
+    --numcpus   1  number of cpus
+    -w dir/     working directory where qsub commands can be stored.
+Default: CWD/.SGELK/

 Examples
 ------